Everything You Might Need About IIS Server Header

 OK.
 Now you know using a combination of 1+3 or 2+3 finally the Server headers can be reliably removed.

 Another reliable way I can think of, is to set up a reverse proxy in front (such as nginx), and then let it modify the responses to use a different Server header.
-It is widely used, and probably why nginx is so popular.
+It is widely used, and part of the reason why nginx is popular.

 Microsoft just announced its own reverse proxy server based on .NET Core, aka YARP.